SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 ### Running the Sample

-You start the `JavaClientSample` with a three arguments:
+You start the `BasicOperationsSample` with a three arguments:

 1. The SEMP Base Path.
 For example: `http://solacevmr:8080/SEMP/v2/config`
 2. The SEMP Username.